JakobDev/minecraft-launcher-lib/doc/tutorial/install_forge.rst

 -------------------------
 Get Forge Version
 -------------------------
 Before you install Forge, you need to know what Forge version you need.
-Use find_forge_version():
+Use :func:`~minecraft_launcher_lib.forge.find_forge_version`:

 .. code:: python